Renee Hoekstra, Psy.D.

 I tend to be creative in my treatment, approach mindfulness from many different angles, and incorporate my own material to enable clients to understand how my approach helps them solve their problems.
 I believe that people should have good information in order to make a decision about working with me, thus I offer a blog and website for people to review before making decisions about initiating services.
 When people leave my groups, I write them a personal letter of appreciation acknowledging what they have meant to group, ways in which they’ve grown and changed in the group, ways in which they have influenced myself or the group, what I will remember about them, and what I hope for them in the future.
 I read this letter out loud to them on their last day of group, and provide a written copy for them to take with them when they leave.

 I managed to get all of your cartoon elephants into one big book.
 Everything you need to know about your cartoon elephants (emotions!) has been condensed into a graphic how-to self-help book.
 Clinicians are using this book to teach emotion regulation skills from Dialectical Behavior Therapy, and to start discussions about emotions with individual clients.
 If you need a playful conversation starter about extreme and intense emotions, you need to buy this book.
-If you have doubts, be sure to check out the reviews of this book on Amazon.com (click on the left of this page).
-You can also check out www.cartoonelephantbook.com.
+Here is the link to obtain your Cartoon Elephants.

 How is the last name pronounced?
 You will do fine if you say it “Hook-stra”, but if you are feeling particularly Dutch you can say it more like “Whook-stra”.
 It is not Ho-EK-stra, Hoke-stra, nor Hockstra, although I am rather forgiving if you don’t get it right.